-How you conduct yourself in our remote classes will, to a large extent, mirror your conduct in society and your future work site.
-For example, if you have a tendency to ask questions, challenge the ideas of others in a respectful manner, draw out the best from your colleagues, and encourage both group development and task accomplishment in this class, it is likely you will do the same at work.
+How you conduct yourself in our remote classes will largely mirror your conduct in society and your future work site.
+For example, if you tend to ask questions, challenge the ideas of others in a respectful manner, draw out the best from your colleagues, and encourage both group development and task accomplishment in this class, it is likely you will do the same at work.
 A high level of student involvement and developing professionalism is expected in the classroom as you work towards your goal.